Hog-CERN/Hog/docs/01-Getting-Started/03-convert-project.md

 ### IP files

 IP files must go in a separate IP folder.
-The IP folder is expected to contain a separate subfolder for each IP.
+The IP folder is expected to contain a separate sub-folder for each IP.
-The name of the subfolder must be the same as the *.xci file.
+The name of the sub-folder must be the same as the *.xci file.
 This will effectively tell HOG to take the due care when evaluating the versioning of these files.
 For each IP in your project run: